Visitors FAQs 2026

 Below, we've compiled answers to the most frequently asked questions about the Changing of the Guard.
 Whether you're visiting Buckingham Palace this week or planning a trip months ahead, this guide will help you make the most of your experience.

-Looking for the schedule for the changing of the guard ceremony at Buckingham Palace?
+What is the Changing of the Guard at Buckingham Palace?

 The Changing of the Guard is a traditional British ceremony where one regiment of guards hands over responsibility for protecting Buckingham Palace to another.
 It features a military procession, precision marching, and music performed by a regimental band.